THE SHIPYARD

 Fast

-Scout Carrier (CVFS): During the Andromedan War, the CF Eagle
+Scout Carrier (CVFS): During the Andromedan

-was converted to Fast Scout Carrier, similar in appearance to the CVF Gryphon
+War, the CF Eagle was converted to Fast Scout Carrier, similar in

-(R2.96) lost in Y177.
-While outwardly
+Y177.
+While outwardly similar, the Eagle

-similar, the Eagle received a number of unusual features to make it a
+received a number of unusual features to make it a potent raider for use

-potent raider for use against the Andromedan Rapid Transit Network.
-The
+against the Andromedan Rapid Transit Network.

-bay has been replaced with mech links for A-20s and a small flight of F-18s is
+shuttle bay has been replaced with mech links for

-present in the saucer of the CVS/CVB.
-If
+drone racks were added to match those present in the saucer of the

-not acting as an independent raider, the CVFS would use the same escorts as the
+raider, the CVFS would use the same escorts as the CVF.

 The CVFS might